ichthyosaurus/sailfish-patch/README.md

 Written by Mirian Margiani.

 ## COPYRIGHT
-Copyright (C) YEAR  Mirian Margiani
+Copyright (C) 2018  Mirian Margiani

-`PROJECT` is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+`gen-sailfish-patch` is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

-`PROJECT` is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+`gen-sailfish-patch` is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

-You should have received a copy of the GNU General Public License along with `PROJECT`.
+You should have received a copy of the GNU General Public License along with `gen-sailfish-patch`.
 If not, see <http://www.gnu.org/licenses/>.

 ## SEE ALSO
 A list of related commands or functions.